Savona

 Sanctuary of Our Lady of Mercy.

 Savona (/it/; Saña /lij/) is a seaport and comune (municipality) in the west part of the northern Italian region of Liguria, and the capital of the Province of Savona.
-Facing the Ligurian Sea, Savona is the main center of the western section of the Italian Riviera.
+Facing the Ligurian Sea, Savona is the main city of the western section of the Italian Riviera.
 It has a population of 58,690.

 One of the most celebrated former inhabitants of Savona was the navigator Christopher Columbus, who farmed land in the area while chronicling his journeys.
 'Columbus's house', a cottage situated in the Savona hills, lay between vegetable crops and fruit trees.
 It is one of several residences in Liguria associated with Columbus.

 History

 Inhabited in ancient times by Ligures tribes, it came under Roman influence in c.
 180 BC, after the Punic Wars in which the city had been allied to Carthage.
 After the fall of the Western Roman Empire, it passed under Lombard rule in 641 AD (being destroyed in the attack), after a short period as an Ostrogoth and then Byzantine possession.
 Later it recovered as a county seat in the Carolingian Empire.
-In the 10th century its bishops were Counts of Savona, but later the countship passed to the Marquesses of Montferrat (981) and afterwards to the Marquesses Del Vasto (1084).
+In the 10th century, its bishops were Counts of Savona, but later the countship passed to the Marquesses of Montferrat (981) and afterwards to the Marquesses Del Vasto (1084).

 After a long struggle against the Saracens, Savona acquired independence in the 11th century, becoming a free commune allied with the Holy Roman Emperor (similar to a free imperial city).
 Savona was the center of religious culture (13th to 16th centuries) due to the work of two important monasteries: Dominican and Franciscan.
 Subsequently, it fought against the Republic of Genoa before being definitively conquered in 1528.
 The Genoese destroyed the upper town and buried the port.
 It then shared the fortunes of the Republic of Genoa until Napoleonic times.
-In 1809 the city received Pope Pius VII, prisoner of Napoleon Bonaparte, for a few years.
+In 1809, the city received Pope Pius VII, prisoner of Napoleon Bonaparte, for a few years.
 Between April and mid-May 1800, Austrian forces besieged the city while a small British naval force maintained a blockade; the fortress surrendered on 15 May.
 Subsequently, Savona was annexed to the Kingdom of Sardinia-Piedmont (1815).
 Eventually, it became part of the unified Kingdom of Italy, now a republic.

-During the 20th century Savona became a regional industrial hub.
+During the 20th century, Savona became a regional industrial hub.